openvinotoolkit/open_model_zoo/models/public/colorization-v2-norebal/colorization-v2-norebal.md

 group of models designed to perform image colorization.
 For details about this family of models, check out the [repository](https://github.com/richzhang/colorization).

-The gray-scale or BGR image should be preprocessed first:
+The gray-scale or BGR image should be convert to LAB image before inference.
-1) divide image's values by 255
-2) convert the image to LAB
-3) extract l component with 50.0 subtracted from each value

-The model input is a blob that consists of a L-channel of image of 1x1x224x224.
-The model output is a blob that consists of AB channels of image of 1x2x56x56.

 ## Example